 The San Francisco Municipal Transportation Agency (SFMTA) operates Muni, the City's public transit system.
-The SFMTA also manages most of the City's parking meters and City-owned parking lots and garages, and has the authority to install additional parking meters and build more parking facilities.
+The SFMTA also manages most of the City's parking meters and City-owned parking lots and garages.
+It also has the authority to install additional parking meters and build more parking facilities.

-The SFMTA generally sets the hours, days, and rates for parking meters and City-owned parking garages.
+The SFMTA sets the hours, days, and rates for parking meters and parking garages under its jurisdiction.
 It also determines the fines for violations of parking restrictions.
-Most parking meters operate Monday through Saturday from 9:00 a.m. to 6:00 p.m., and do not operate on Sundays, Thanksgiving, Christmas, and New Year's Day.
+Most on-street parking meters operate only Monday through Saturday from 9:00 a.m. to 6:00 p.m., and do not operate on Sundays, Thanksgiving, Christmas, and New Year's Day.

-The SFMTA has introduced demand-responsive pricing for some parking meters in an effort to increase turnover of parking spaces.
+The SFMTA has introduced demand-responsive pricing for some parking meters in several neighborhoods in an effort to increase turnover of parking spaces.
 Demand-responsive pricing adjusts the price for parking according to demand in specific areas.